-Violation notices were sent out to 53 operators by certified mail for not submitting the required reports for the 2022 crop year in Phase II/III areas of the Water Quality Management Program.
-As of July 2023, two producers remained out of compliance and were turned over to legal counsel for violating the cease and desist order.
-In 2022, a Polk County landowner received a Cease & Desist Order for 3 offenses of irrigating non-certified irrigated acres.
-He violated a prior Order and a court order to cease irrigation until in compliance.
-That individual has a second court hearing in August 2023 for the unresolved violations.
+Program, submitting 4,700 reports annually.
+The data provided by the producers is used for the Groundwater Management Program.
+As of August 2024, seven of the initial violators remained out of compliance and will be turned over to legal counsel for violating cease and desist orders.

-2022: The Board approved providing IR imagery as evidence for Groundwater Quality Program violations.
+Repeat Violator In 2022, a Polk County landowner received a Cease and Desist Order for three offenses of irrigating non-certified irrigated acres.
+The person violated a prior Order and a court order to cease irrigation until in compliance.
+That individual had a second court hearing in August 2023 for the unresolved violations.
+The Board approved providing Infrared (IR) imagery as evidence for Groundwater Quality Program violations.
 Staff will notify the landowners and producers a final time to attempt to compliance before turning the violations over to legal counsel.
-Infrared (IR) photography used by staff to see changes in irrigation practices.
-IR Imagery of the entire District has been taken in August each year since 2004 and is used to determine if irrigation is present on acres that are not certified.
-IR imagery has been submitted as evidence to courts in the past to enforce irrigated acre compliance for the NRD's Groundwater Quantity Program.
+IR photography used by staff to see changes in irrigation practices.
+Since 2004, imagery of the District is taken annually in August and used to determine if irrigation is present on acres that are not certified.
+IR imagery has been submitted as evidence to courts in the past to enforce irrigated acre compliance for the Quantity Program.